MicrosoftDocs/power-platform/power-platform/admin/manage-copilot-studio-messages-capacity.md

 This card displays the count of active billing plans with the Copilot Studio meter applied, along with the month-to-date total of Copilot Studio message units billed to these plans.

 ### Prepaid capacity
-The Pre-paid capacity card shows the number of pre-paid capacity units that have been purchased, assigned, and consumed.
+The Prepaid capacity card shows the number of prepaid capacity units that have been purchased, assigned, and consumed.
 These units can be either session-based or message capacity units, with a link provided to manage each type.

 #### Messages capacity tab

 The following cards are displayed in the **Messages capacity** tab.

 ##### Capacity consumption by product
-This tile presents a product-focused view of Copilot message units consumed, detailing the number of units deducted from pre-paid capacity packs and/or pay-as-you-go units.
+This tile presents a product-focused view of Copilot message units consumed, detailing the number of units deducted from prepaid capacity packs and/or pay-as-you-go units.

 ##### Total capacity consumption trend
 Displays the daily trend of capacity consumption over the past three months.